yasuyyy16/yasuyyy16/README.md

 # 👋 About Me

-I'm a **Telkom University Informatics graduate** with an interest in software development, data, and artificial intelligence.
+I'm a **Telkom University Informatics graduate** with an interest in **software development, data, and artificial intelligence**.

 Currently, I'm working at the **Ministry of Marine Affairs and Fisheries (Kementerian Kelautan dan Perikanan)**, where I contribute to technology-driven solutions and digitalization initiatives.

 I enjoy building practical systems, working with data, and exploring modern technologies to turn technical concepts into useful and maintainable applications.

-### Currently focused on
+### 🎯 Areas of Interest

-- 🌐 Full-stack web development
+- 🌐 Full-Stack Web Development
-- ⚙️ Backend engineering & API development
+- ⚙️ Backend Engineering & API Development
-- 🗄️ Database design & data management
+- 🗄️ Database Design & Data Management
 - 🤖 Artificial Intelligence & Machine Learning
-- 📊 Data processing & visualization
+- 📊 Data Processing & Visualization
-- 🧠 Software engineering practices
+- 🧠 Software Engineering

 ---